Seven Hills Outdoors

 The path should not be underestimated however as it climbs 3150ft or 960m over 4.5 miles and is therefore a strenuous route.
 Historically tourists were carried to the summit via this route on Pony, now the Snowdon Mountain Railway performs the same function.

-If the weather gods are on our side, when we reach the summit, we'll be treated to far reaching views of Snowdonia, the English plans and the Welsh coast and maybe a cloud inversion similar to in the pictures above.
+If the weather gods are on our side, when we reach the summit, we'll be treated to far reaching views of Eryri (Snowdonia), the English plains and the Welsh coast and maybe a cloud inversion similar to in the pictures above.

 Rather than return via the Llanberis Path we prefer to descend the mountain via the Miners Path, it's a more interesting daylight descent!